raymondworkshop/raymondworkshop.github.io/note.md

         + DONE

     - show tags
+        + use subdir to replace tag

     - cannot deal with chinese
+        + ?

     - check the code & math highlight function
+        + use Pygments highlight function

     - check more nox pkg